411 South Poplar, Reef Cottage - Circa 1892

 The Winters House - Designated 1999

 The Winters House, 512 West Oak Street, was built ca. 1896.
 It was built for Jesse J. Winters, a partner with Joseph Solomon in the men's clothing business.
-During his forty years in Carbondale, Winters was active in civic affairs. serving as alderman several times and as interim mayor in 1914.
+During his forty years in Carbondale, Winters was active in civic affairs.
+He served as an alderman several times and interim mayor in 1914.
 The house is an example of the Queen Anne style.

 2607 West Sunset Drive - Designated 2022

-The home located at 2607 West Sunset Drive was originally built in 1968 and is a great example of a Colonial Revival-style property.
-Darrell Bryant and Jeff Franklin purchased the property in 2018 and have completed major interior and exterior repairs and renovations including a new roof, all new windows, and painting of the original shiplap wood siding.
-The home features natural red bricks which were originally located on Walnut Street and moved to this property in the 1960s to be used as driveway pavers.
-Period-appropriate lanterns, mailbox, and detailed garage doors are great examples of how the owners have taken great care in the details and how those play an important role in the historical look and preservation of a property.
+The home at 2607 West Sunset Drive was initially built in 1968 and is an excellent example of a Colonial Revival-style property.
+Darrell Bryant and Jeff Franklin purchased the property in 2018 and have completed significant interior and exterior repairs and renovations, including a new roof, windows and painting of the original shiplap wood siding.
+The home features natural red bricks, which were initially located on Walnut Street and moved to this property in the 1960s to be used as driveway pavers.
+Period-appropriate lanterns, mailboxes, and detailed garage doors are great examples of how the owners have taken great care of the details and how those play an essential role in a property's historical look and preservation.

 601 West Main Street - Designated 2022

-The Hundley House, located at 601 West Main Street was built in 1915 by J.C.
+The Hundley House, located at 601 West Main Street, was built in 1915 by J.C.
 Hundley.
-It's an impressive two-story house with a red tile hip roof and built of smooth glazed brick with wide overhanging eaves.
-Prairie-style influence can be seen in the horizontal bands of windows and broad flattened arches on the wide porches.
+It's an impressive two-story house with a red tile hip roof and made of smooth glazed brick with wide overhanging eaves.
+Prairie-style influence can be seen in the horizontal bands of windows and broad, flattened arches on the wide porches.
 Geometric patterns in the brickwork form major decorative elements on the facade and porch pillars.
-This design is repeated on the interior walnut stairway which contains an original Art Nouveau stained glass window.
-The current owners, Donald and Paula Morris, purchased the home in 2020 and have since installed a period-accurate wrought iron fence which accentuates the character of the home.
-This is a great example of how historic homes can be improved and help to preserve the neighborhood while allowing property owners to find modern and affordable options.
+This design is repeated on the interior walnut stairway, which contains an original Art Nouveau stained glass window.
+The current owners, Donald and Paula Morris, purchased the home in 2020 and have since installed a period-accurate wrought iron fence accentuating the home's character.
+This is an excellent example of how historic homes can be improved and help to preserve the neighborhood while allowing property owners to find modern and affordable options.

 409 West Monroe Street - Designated 2022

 The home located at 409 West Monroe Street was originally built in 1903 and was purchased by Brian Swoboda and John Boyer in 2003.
 They have taken great care to restore the property leaving much of the original materials and Queen Anne-style architectural charm as possible.
-The modern siding was removed to reveal the original wood siding and detailing underneath which has been painted in a tasteful contrasting color scheme.
-They have also worked to uncover and restore the front porch of the home which adds to the overall character of the property.
-This home is a great example of how restoration and preservation can be successfully done and gives a glimpse into what the neighborhood could look like if adjacent properties were also restored.
-This is the second time Brian and John have won this award, as they originally won in 2006; this is important to note as their continued efforts have been recognized and admired by the community.
+The modern siding was removed to reveal the original wood siding and detailing underneath, painted in a tasteful contrasting color scheme.
+They have also worked to uncover and restore the front porch of the home, which adds to the overall character of the property.
+This home is an excellent example of how restoration and preservation can be successfully done and gives a glimpse into what the neighborhood could look like if adjacent properties were also restored.
+This is the second time Brian and John have won this award, as they initially won in 2006; this is important to note as the community has recognized and admired their continued efforts.

 2603 West Sunset Drive; Darling House - Designated 2021

-The 1968 Darling house is an architect-designed home built for Dr. and Mrs. Donald Darling.
-Designed by the firm of Fisher Bowden, in April of 1968, the home is a Mid Century Modern residence with a flourish of modernism and Japanese accents.
-The original quote was $40,000; eventually completed at $47,000.
+The 1968 Darling house is an architect-designed home for Dr. and Mrs. Donald Darling.
+Designed by Fisher Bowden in April of 1968, the home is a Mid-Century Modern residence with a flourish of modernism and Japanese accents.
+The original quote was $40,000, eventually completed at $47,000.
 Furnishings and landscaping brought the total cost to $60,000.
 The family moved in August of 1968.

-The Darling’s had moved to Carbondale from California, design elements were found in magazines and incorporated into a modern home with warm finishes and textures.
-Not unlike the A. Quincy Jones designed Eichler homes, in California, the home features a courtyard entrance, zero windows on the front façade, and a floating roof that creates a lantern of light.
-Interior finishes of California redwood, faux travertine, and leather all compliment the “tea-house” interior.
+The Darlings had moved to Carbondale from California, and design elements were found in magazines and incorporated into a modern home with warm finishes and textures, not unlike the A. Quincy Jones designed Eichler Homes in California; the home features a courtyard entrance, zero windows on the front façade, and a floating roof that creates a light lantern.
+The interior finishes of California redwood, faux travertine, and leather complement the “tea-house” interior.